How to Dehydrate Onions – Dehydrating Onions, A Step-by-Step Guide

 • Removable fruit roll sheet inserts, one for each dehydrator tray

-• Common kitchen tools, including cutting boards, chef’s knife, spatula, etc.
+• Common kitchen tools, including cutting boards, cutting board scraper, chef’s knife, spatula, etc.

 • Clear canning jars with tight-fitting lids